 - A new luncheonette.

-- Fully air conditioned guest rooms with wall-to-wall carpeting and colorful bathrooms.
+- Fully air-conditioned guest rooms with wall-to-wall carpeting and colourful bathrooms.

 Neil Sedaka played in a band at Esther Manor in the 1950’s and 1960’s and where he met his wife, the daughter of the resort’s owners.
 5 6

 On March 23, 1970, Esther Manor was sold to Weight Watchers Resorts & Spas and then to the Maimonides Institute on May 22, 1974.
 13 The Institute had been established under Jewish auspices in 1959 to assist mentally handicapped children and young adults regardless of ethnic background.
 16 The Institute opened the Maimonides School within the former Esther Manor, taking in individuals from state schools and hospitals.
 15

 The school came under scrutiny in February 1978 after an audit revealed the school submitted more than $500,000 in excess claims, 15 double billing and inflating tuition rates to overcharge state agencies.
 17 The Maimonides Institute closed shortly after.

 The resort was then sold to Hadar Hatorah on November 30, 1979 13 when it became rabbinical seminary and summer camp for Hasidic Jewish children. and then to the Wheatley Wood Development Corporation on November 16, 1984.

 Esther Manor later reopened as Camp David, another summer camp for Hasidic Jewish children.
 14 Camp Esther / Camp Bias Esther, 2 a summer camp for up to 600 Hasidic Jewish children from the Brooklyn, opened in the former resort in 2006.
 2 5